msg-CareerPaths/csharp-training/chapters/303-local-drive-access.md

   - Products must be stored as json files.
   - Every time a product is created a file must be created on disk with the serialized information about the product.
   - When a product is modified or deleted, this must be reflected to the files on the disk.
-  - You will have to come up with an apropiate folder and file name for this task.
+  - You will have to come up with an appropiate file and folder name for this task.
   - The folder where the files are stored does not exists, must be created from the app.

  **Further Resources:**